mattbierner/act.js/README.md

 ## About ##
 act.js is a small library for creating Javascript functions that can change their behavior, both externally or internally.
+Also supports creating functions that select their behavior when called.

     // Create a function 'fib' that generates the Fibonacci numbers. var fib = act.on(function(x, y) {